City of Bozeman Resources

 Know Your Code

 Living off-campus means there are some city ordinances that you are responsible for knowing and keeping up with.
-Here are some important ones for you and your neighbors:
+Here are some important policies for you and your neighbors to know:

 - Yard maintenance: Residents are required to keep grass cut to 12” or less.

 - Snow removal: Residents are required to remove snow from sidewalks along your house within 24 hours of snowfall.

 - Parking: The Bozeman City Code requires all cars to be moved at least every 72 hours if they are parked on the street.
 If you live in a residential parking district (near Bozeman High School or the MSU campus), you are required to purchase a $30 annual permit from the City of Bozeman.

 - Dogs and cats must be licensed with the City of Bozeman.

 - Dogs must be on-leash on streets, sidewalks, and other public spaces.

 - Clean up after your pet!
 It’s the law, and it keeps our rivers healthy and our neighborhoods clean.

 - Noise: Be mindful of the impact your noise may have on your neighbors.
 For more info on what is prohibited, see the Bozeman Code of Ordinances.